Different molecular filament widths as tracers of accretion onto filaments: Filament model

 \subsubsection{Non-accreting, static model}

 We consider two scenarios in this work: i) one in which we compute the chemical evolution of the parcel as it infalls into the filament, and ii) another in which we compute the chemical evolution as a function of time only at fixed positions along the flow (i.e., we decouple the chemistry from the flow).
 For this latter case, we consider the density and temperature distribution to be static in time, i.e., the filament does not accrete from its surroundings.
 Here, each gas parcel experiences the physical conditions shown in Figure \ref{fig:density_temp} as a function of radius only (without the time dependence in the bottom axis).
+We note here that the chemistry is fully decoupled from the hydrodynamics, i.e., the chemical structure is calculated by post-processing the simulated physical conditions resulting from the hydrodynamics simulations.
+We later discuss the implications of this assumption.